Does the Ontario Boating License Expire?

 If you're a new boater looking to get your PCOC and head out on the waterways, you'll want to take a Transport Canada-approved boating safety course, such as the one BOATERexam offers.

-After you pass the test, which you can complete online, you'll receive your card and be legal and official for operating a boat.
+After you pass the test (which you can complete online), you'll receive your card.
+You're now legal and official for operating a boat on Canadian waterways!

 Common Misconceptions About Canada Boating Licenses